Nightjar LogoSign in

 Background removal is the core.
 Photoroom reports 93.33% accuracy on their API benchmarks, and in practice it handles most product shapes reliably.
 One tap, clean cutout.
 This is what originally attracted millions of mobile users.

 Batch processing scales that speed.
-On the Max plan, you can process up to 250 images in one run, applying the same background swap or template across all of them.
+Paid plans process hundreds of images in one run on the lower tiers and several thousand per month on higher tiers, applying the same background swap or template across all of them.
 For sellers who need the same white background on 200 product photos, this is a real time saver.
+Check Photoroom's pricing page for current batch limits per tier.

 Mobile-first design means you can photograph a product with your phone and edit it in the same app.
 The iOS and Android experience is polished and complete.
 For solo sellers and small teams who work primarily from their phones, this matters.

-Photoroom also offers a Brand Kit (store your logo, colors, and fonts for reuse), a Virtual Model feature for fashion try-on (supporting up to 4 products per generation), and Product Staging powered by GPT-Image-1 for lifestyle scene generation.
-There are over 1,000 templates for various marketplace formats and social media sizes.
+Photoroom also offers a Brand Kit (store your logo, colors, and fonts for reuse), a Virtual Model feature for fashion try-on, Product Staging for lifestyle scene generation, and a Shopify integration on its higher-tier plans.
+There are templates for various marketplace formats and social media sizes.

 Where It Falls Short